Skip to main content

 For now, let's focus on a few simple things your first agents can do.

-- You can have a conversation with your agent.
-It uses a connected Large Language Model (LLM) – its "brain" – and any "Memories" you give it to understand and reply.
+• You can have a conversation with your agent.
+It uses a connected Large Language Model (LLM) – its "brain" – and any System Prompts you give it to understand and reply.

-- Example: Create an agent, give it a "Memory" saying, "You are a cheerful assistant who loves to help."
+• Example: Create an agent, give it a System Prompt saying, "You are a cheerful assistant who loves to help."
 When you chat, it will respond in a friendly and helpful tone.

-- "Memories" are simple text notes you give to your agent.
-This is how you provide it with specific instructions, context, or a bit of personality.
+• "Memories" are simple text notes that AI agents generate automatically during the conversation.
+This is how you can provide it with specific instructions, context, or a bit of personality.

-- Example: An agent asked to draft a simple "Thank You" email might write the email text and then show it to you for approval before it's considered ready.
+• Example: An AI agent asked to draft a simple "Thank You" email might write the email text and then show it to you for approval before it's considered ready.

-- You can tell an agent to start a very simple task at a specific time.
+• You can tell an AI agent to start a very simple task at a specific time.

-- Example: Schedule an agent to send you a "Good morning!" message in your Portal One chat list every day at 9 AM.
+• Example: Schedule an AI agent to send you a "Good morning!" message every day at 9 AM.

 How a Basic Agent Works (A Simple View)